Skip to Content

 Similar to other legal cases, a discovery phase must take place after the initial motions.
 During this process, both parties will have the opportunity to gather important information that could impact the outcome of the divorce.
 For example, spouses may request tax returns, financial statements, and documentation to aid in the property valuation process.

-Once all major matters are settled and both parties reach an agreement, the judge may sign an order of dissolution or Final Judgement which is the final document necessary for a divorce.
-After the Final Judgement, the divorce is legally binding and complete.
+Once all major matters are settled and both parties reach an agreement, the judge may sign an order of dissolution or Final Judgment, which is the final document necessary for a divorce.
+After the Final Judgment, the divorce is legally binding and complete.

 There are also specific divorce cases including those that involve high net worths that involve third-party consultants.
 For example, spouses that own international real estate may need an appraiser to value the estate during the property division process.

-Family First Legal Group has extensive experience handling a wide variety of cases and can assist with all aspects of the divorce process.
+Family First Legal Group has extensive experience handling a wide variety of cases and can assist with all aspects of the divorce process in Cape Coral.
 Our legal professionals can assist clients with property division, spousal or child support, and post-divorce modifications.
-We handle contested and uncontested divorces and advocate for our client’s best interests during every step of the divorce process.
+We handle contested and uncontested divorces and advocate for our clients’ best interests during every step of the divorce process.

 Why Work With Us?